stingerballoons/scroll/content/homepage/features.md

 ## AppleWatch

 Did I mention you can trigger the stinger from your AppleWatch?
+How cool is that?

 ## 24hr+ Battery &nbsp;{{<icon class="fa fa-battery-full">}}